SkewedAspect/rpgkeeper/Readme.md

 ### How many Characters can I have?

-Currently there are no limits on number of characters.
+Currently, there are no limits on number of characters.

 ### I have a game I want to add a system for!